Martinez comes off COVID list, hits 3 HRs as Red Sox top O’s

-BALTIMORE (AP) — J.D.
 Martinez came off the COVID-19 list and hit three home runs, powering the Boston Red Sox past the Baltimore Orioles 14-9 Sunday for their sixth straight win.

+Martinez struck out in the first inning and quickly made some adjustments.

+“After that first at-bat, I felt like everything just kind of sped up on me,” Martinez said.
+“I went to the cage and I was like, ‘All right, we need to dial this up.
+We can get it going.
+Wake up.’
+After that, I felt a lot more in control and I felt really good.”

 Martinez got a chance at a record-tying fourth homer in the ninth inning and struck out swinging.
 He is the last of 18 major leaguers to homer four times in a game, doing it in September 2017 for Arizona.